data-lessons/library-git-DEPRECATED/Git_lesson.md

 nothing added to commit but untracked files present (use "git add" to track)
 ~~~

 This status is Git telling us that it has noticed a new file in our directory that we currently aren't tracking.
+With colourised output, the filename will appear in red.

 To change this, and to tell Git we want to track any changes we make to git_test.txt, we use `git add`